Centuries of Scotland's history have been colored

 For more about Burns's birthplace and its Brig O' Doon, visit Romantic Alloway.

 Galloway is a land of both beauty and starkness.
 It is also, like most of Scotland, a land of both tragedy and triumph.
 Seeking a 300-year-old tomb, we drove the narrow, unpaved Southern Upland Way and hiked up the rocky, sometimes boggy moor of Craigmoddie Fell.
-The place was described in the 19th century by Rev. William Mackenzie as "a bleak, romantic spot."
+The place was described in the 19th century by Rev. William Mackenzie as "a bleak, romantic spot".
 We looked for the stone wall enclosure that Ranger Mearns had told us surrounds the grave.
-Arriving at the first structure that caught our eye, we discovered it was an ancient, stone sheep pen.
+Arriving at the first structure that caught our eye, we saw that it was an ancient, stone sheep pen.
 Had it belonged to the man whose grave we sought?
 We headed back down a bit and looked up in a slightly different direction.
-There was something else ... and we walked toward it, hoping it was the object of our quest.
+There was something else ...
+We walked toward it, hoping it was the object of our quest ...

-On that spring day in 1685, what words of God were last on the heart and mind of Alexander Linn?
-What promises of the Lord ushered him into his heavenly home as he left his earthly abode?
+On that spring day in 1685, what words of God were last on the heart and mind of Alexander Linn as he read the Word?
+What promises ushered him into his heavenly home as he left his earthly abode?
 Inside his tomb's enclosure, a rose is growing.
 On the hills around, sheep still graze.

-In the village of Durisdeer, on the western edge of the Lowther Hills in Dumfriesshire, is this fine stone kirk built by the first Duke of Queensberry in the late 17th century.
-The Duke and Duchess both are buried at the kirk, but the grave pictured here is that of a martyred Covenanter.
+In the village of Durisdeer, on the western edge of the Lowther Hills in Dumfriesshire, is a fine stone kirk built by the first Duke of Queensberry in the late 17th century.
+The Duke and Duchess both are buried in the kirkyard, but the grave pictured here is that of a martyred Covenanter.
 His epitaph consists of two parts on a single stone, the first inscribed in one direction and the second perpendicular to the first.
 The first records the place, cause, and year of his death, along with a Bible reference.
 The second delivers a striking message :